Henry Macandrew: Staff work

 When the First World War began in the summer of 1914, Macandrew was assigned to serve on the Western Front in France as a general staff officer, grade 1 (GSO1) to Major-General Michael Rimington, commander of the 1st Indian Cavalry Division.
 They arrived on 7 November and subsequently the Indian Cavalry Corps was formed on 18 December, with Rimington in command.
-He brought Macandrew, who was promoted to temporary rank of brigadier general at the same time, with him as his brigadier general, general staff (BGGS), essentially his chief of staff, of the corps.
+He brought Macandrew, who was promoted to the temporary rank of brigadier general at the same time, with him as his brigadier general, general staff (BGGS), essentially his chief of staff, of the corps.
 In April 1915 Macandrew visited Haig, who was now a full general and in command of the First Army of the British Expeditionary Force (BEF), at his headquarters; Macandrew criticised how his cavalry had been utilised during the recent Battle of Neuve Chapelle and disagreed with the view of other staff officers that the war would continue and be won through trench warfare.
 He believed that the ability to correctly utilise cavalry was a key facet to any successful general officer.

 Macandrew's position as a brigadier general was a temporary rank, and he was still a substantive lieutenant colonel, until he was promoted to brevet colonel on 3 June.
 The historian Simon Robbins argues that Macandrew's staff work for the corps was sub-par, with his requirement that all orders to divisions be personally approved by him stifling initiative and creating backlogs.
 The historian George Morton-Jack says that his work improved, and he succeeded in creating an operational headquarters for the corps after an "uncertain start".